karinjd/karinjd.github.io/_teaching/2021-spring-teaching-2.md

 location: "Minneapolis, MN"
 ---

-I will be the instructor for CSCI 1133: Introduction to Computing and Programming Concepts in Spring 2021.
+I taught CSCI 1133: Introduction to Computing and Programming Concepts in Spring 2021.